manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 rough edges being smoothed, Windows 11 is, so far, quite enjoyable.
 Something that I really appreciate is the new design language.
-It is often dismissed online ("who cares about design?"), but I personally really adore it, especially considering that I am using it nearly on a daily basis - I want it to look good!
+It is often dismissed online ("who cares about design?"), but I personally really adore it, especially considering that I am using it on a daily basis - I want it to look good!
 It also does feel faster than my previous Windows 10 installation, but that might also be attributable to the reset itself.
 A fresh Windows 10 setup would most likely also have caused a noticeable performance improvement.